Blog

 • Breast self-awareness is just being acquainted with and attuned to changes with your breasts.

-• A clinical breast exam is part of your routine gynecology annual visit done by your physician or provider in the office.
+• A clinical breast exam is part of your routine annual gynecology visit done by your physician or provider in the office.

 By looking at and feeling your breast tissue regularly, you will begin to understand what “normal” looks like for you.
 If something changes, you will be able to spot it early.
 As a result, you can quickly and efficiently pursue the help you need.